 She said more people should take advantage of these offers to get out of debt and I totally agree.
 All you need to do is apply for 0% balance transfer credit cards and watch your debt shrink much more rapidly.
 Here are a few choices you should consider.

-This Discover card allows a 0% intro APR on balance transfers for 18 months, or as late as January of 2016, then the variable standard purchase APR of 10.99% – 22.99%.
+This Discover card allows a 0% intro APR on balance transfers for 18 months, or as late as April of 2016, then the variable standard purchase APR of 10.99% – 22.99%.
 The balance transfer fee is 3% for each balance transfer, but there are no annual fees, no foreign transaction fees and no late fee on your first late payment.
-You get 5% cash back on select categories (it’s gas stations in Q3, 2014 up to $1,500 in purchases with free and easy sign up) and 1% on everything else.
+You get 5% cash back on select categories (it’s online shopping and department stores in Q4, 2014 up to $1,500 in purchases after a free and easy sign up) and 1% on everything else.
 Plus, you will always know your FICO credit score now because it’ll show on your card’s monthly statement for free.
 The average Transunion credit score of the applicants who were approved for this card is 731, with the lowest being 687.

 Finally, some of you may be happy to learn that one of the more responsible banks out there also has a 0% balance transfer credit card offering.
 This US Bank Visa Platinum card has all the usual perks – 15 month balance transfer with a 4% upfront fee or $5 minimum but being one of the few banks who didn’t irresponsibly lend money to everybody before the financial crisis, they are a very strong financial institution.
 Note though you need to take advantage of the 0% transfer within 30 days of account opening to get the full benefit of the introductory 0% period and the fees I mentioned.
 The average credit score approved for the card is 730, with the lowest being 661.